SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 4. Log loss : This metric measures the difference between the probabilities of the model’s predictions and the probabilities of observed reality.
 The goal of this metric is to estimate the probability that an example has a positive class.
 More the log Loss is near 0 better it is.
 5. Matthews Correlation Coefficient (MCC) : is designed to evaluate even models trained on unbalanced dataset.
 It ranges between $-1$ and $+1$.
 We want it to be near $+1$ since it indicates a correlation between actual observed values and predictions made by our model.

-The mean of those values (except of the Log loss because it is close to 0) is used to just have a general idea of the performance.

-We didn't use the accuracy metric, even if it is a common and simple metric because it is not recommended for our case of unbalanced data.
-If the model only predicts 0, it can have an accuracy of 99,7% while having failed to predict all the frauds.
+The mean of the computed metrics, except for the Log Loss metric, is used to provide a general idea of the model's performance since the Log Loss value is close to zero.
+The accuracy metric is not used in this study as it is not recommended for unbalanced data since a model that predicts only one class can have a high accuracy while failing to predict the minority class.

-Those metrics are used to have an idea of the performance.
-Once we are happy with the performance of a model, we use it to predict value from the test dataset (without the target) and evaluate it on the website.
-Usually the score on the website are around 0.66666 whereas for the same model with our metrics are between 0.8 and 0.98.
-This difference could be explained with the phenomena of overfitting.
+These metrics are employed to obtain a sense of model performance.
+Once we are satisfied with the model's performance, we use it to predict values from the test dataset (excluding the target variable) and evaluate it on the website.
+Notably, the scores obtained on the website are usually around **0.66666**, while our metrics indicate scores ranging between **0.8** and **0.98** for the same models.
+This difference could be attributed to overfitting, where the model may perform well on the training data but poorly on unseen data.

 # Feature Engineering